whitehathack0/8-Piece-Puzzle-Search/README.md

 DFS command line:   java boardDFS testFile.txt

 Warnings:
-- A* is not working, I have my heuristic implemented.
 - DFS is very slow on 3x3...
 - BFS works as it should.